galaxyproject/training-material/topics/assembly/tutorials/vgp_genome_assembly/tutorial.md

 ![fig5:QUAST plot](../../images/vgp_assembly/QUAST_initial.png "QUAST initial report.")

 According with the plot, the primary assembly includes 40 contigs, whose accumulative length is around 12 Mbp.
 On the other hand, the accumulative length of the secondary assembly is much smaller, despite including more than 120 contigs.
-This is expected, since we are working with an haploid organism.
+This is expected, since we are working with a haploid organism.

 > ### {% icon question %} Questions
 >
 > 1. What is the longest contig in the primary assembly?
 And in the alternate one?
 > 2. What is the N50 of the primary assembly?
 > 3. Which percentage of reads mapped to each assembly?
 >
 > > ### {% icon solution %} Solution
 > >
 > > 1.
 The longest contig in the primary assembly is 914.549 bp, and 15.845 bp in the alternate assembly.
 > > 2.
 The N50 of the primary assembly is 425.706 bp.
 > > 3.
 According the report, 100% of reads mapped to the primary assembly, but only around 57% mapped to the alternate assembly.
 > >
 > {: .solution}
 >
 {: .question}

-Next, we will use BUSCO, which will allow us to quantitative assessment of the completeness of a genome assembly in terms of expected gene content.
+Next, we will use BUSCO, which will provide quantitative assessment of the completeness of a genome assembly in terms of expected gene content.
 It relies in the analysis of genes that should be present only once in a complete assembly or gene set, while allowing for rare gene duplications or losses ({% cite Simo2015 %}).

-> ### {% icon hands_on %} Hands-on: assessing assembly completness with BUSCO
+> ### {% icon hands_on %} Hands-on: assessing assembly completeness with BUSCO
 >
 > 1. {% tool [Busco](toolshed.g2.bx.psu.edu/repos/iuc/busco/busco/5.0.0+galaxy0) %} with the following parameters:
 >    - {% icon param-files %} *"Sequences to analyse"*: `Primary contigs FASTA` and `Alternate contigs FASTA`